zonca/italianschoolsd-website/site/content/fineanno.md

 Marcello Pizza Napoli will bring his mobile wood-fire pizza oven to the park and will prepare delicious Napoli-style pizzas for the group, each family will have to pay a fixed price per person directly to Marcello.

-* Appetizer with bruschetta, caprese (fresh tomato + mozzarella) and salad.
+* Appetizer with bruschetta and salad.
 * **Giropizza**: Marcello will prepare and cook different kind of pizzas, that will be served by the slice.
 The portable woodfire oven can only cook 3 pizzas at a time, so, depending on the number of attendees, there will be some wait time.
 He will give priority to the kids.
 * Pizza with Nutella as dessert
 * $20 for each person, $15 for kids aged 6-11, free 5 years old and below.